Bridge Cranes for Machinery Manufacturing: Types & Uses 1- 50 Ton

 European style double girder open winch crane

-European standard double girder bridge crane with open winch trolley, a heavy duty winch crane up to 320 ton, wide specifications hook cranes for wide application.
-Get FEM / DIN open winch travelling bridge crane now!
+- Description: European standard double girder bridge crane with open winch trolley, heavy duty up to 320 ton, wide industrial application.

 European style double girder hoist trolley crane